kj0306/Assignment_fetch/README.md

   - **Receipts_main**: Contains general information about each receipt.
   - **Receipts_items**: Contains item-level data for each receipt, normalized from `rewardsReceiptItemList`.

-The ER diagram can be found in the `diagrams` directory.
+The ER diagram can be found in the `Question1_ERdiagram` directory.

 ### 2. Data Ingestion Process